Europe’s secret season for travel starts now

 That means a hotel you might have always dreamed of experiencing might suddenly be within reach.

-“Finding availability at certain European gems can be nearly impossible in the summer without early planning, but some of our favorite places still have availability for Thanksgiving,” said Fora advisor Kim Hannah.
+“Finding availability at certain European gems can be nearly impossible in the summer without early planning, but some of our favorite places still have availability for Thanksgiving,” said Fora adviser Kim Hannum.
 Among those luxury properties are Adare Manor in Limerick, Ireland; J.K.
 Place Roma in Italy; and Grand Hotel Son Net in Mallorca, Spain.

 An online search for rooms at Adare Manor shows rates of $814 for two people with breakfast on November 28, 2024, while a similar room on June 29, 2025, costs nearly double that at $1,524.